doforce/github-trending/README.md

 ```

 #### Maintenance
-If some of the interface can not be used,please contact me with email:`doforce@protonmail.com`,I will modify the problem as soon as possible,thank you!
+If some of the interface can not be used,please contact me with email:`doforce@pm.me`,I will modify the problem as soon as possible,thank you!